pei886/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits the specified fields of an existing person in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL]`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* The given value will replace the existing value.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.

 ### Locating persons by name: `find`